mossblaser/qth/README.md

 Qth: A home automation focused layer on MQTT
 ============================================

-Qth is a spiritual successor to [SHET (SHET Home Event Tunnelling)](https://github.com/18sg/shet), the asynchronous communication framework used by the hacked-together home automation system in [my old student house](http://18sg.github.io/).
+Qth is a set of conventions for using [MQTT (Message Queue Telemetry Transport)](http://mqtt.org/) as the backbone of a home automation system.

-Qth is a set of conventions for using [MQTT (Message Queue Telemetry Transport)](http://mqtt.org/) which forms the basis of communication between parts of my ongoing home automation project.
-This repository contains a Python implementation of these conventions and serves as a reference implementation of sorts.
+These conventions were inspired by [SHET (SHET Home Event Tunnelling)](https://github.com/18sg/shet), the asynchronous communication framework used by the hacked-together home automation system in [my old student house](http://18sg.github.io/).

-Though anybody is free to use Qth, it currently is being developed solely for my own use and entertainment.
+This repository contains a specification of these conventions and a Python 'reference' implementation.

 Why does this exist?